• Oct 9, 2024

 Motion

 Unnecessary movement of staff.
-To reduce this type of waste, standardizing processes, organizing the workplace, improving ergonomics, reducing distances, and promoting remote work must be considered when possible.
+To reduce motion, standardizing processes, organizing the workplace, improving ergonomics, reducing distances, and promoting remote work must be considered when possible.
 Examples of motion waste are unnecessary movement of mechanics between aircraft due to poor resource management processes, changing between locations for a non-essential meeting, or promotion of office work for administrative tasks instead of remote.

 Waiting